renpy/renpy/sphinx/source/screens.rst

 vertical box.
 It takes no parameters, and the following properties:

 `box_reverse`
-    If false, the default, children are added left-to-right.
-If true, children are added right-to-left.
+    If false, the default, children are added top-to-bottom.
+If true, children are added bottom-to-top.

 `order_reverse`
     Reverses the order in which children are drawn to the screen.